annasmoths/annas-moths-f3a71/src/pages/resources.md

 ##### Butterfly Conservation - [https://butterfly-conservation.org/moths](https://butterfly-conservation.org/mothsButterfly)

 Butterfly conservation is the first stop for moth information, with ID guides, tips on gardening for moths, advice on getting started with recording and up to the minute research and reports.
-Find out how to get involved with your local branch or how to contribute to citizen science projects including the National Moth Recording Scheme.
+Find out how to get involved with your local branch or how to contribute your records to the National Moth Recording Scheme.